What Ever Happened To Vine?

 A big reason was competition from other apps.
 It seems that everything Vine could do, some other platform could do better.
 Instagram has a bigger audience, with a similar video platform that makes it much easier to discover relevant content, and, it’s also done away with limits on video length.
-YouTube continues to be the place to post (and advertise) longer, in-depth video, especially for B2B firms.
+YouTube continues to be the place to post (and advertise) longer, in-depth videos, especially for B2B firms.
 Snapchat owns the field when it comes to personal communication through video, which is what Vine was originally envisioned as.
-Twitter turned it’s focused to building the live-video platform Periscope, as its signature investment in video.
+Twitter turned its focus to building the live-video platform Periscope, as its signature investment in video.

 Vine continued to chug along, catering to its die-hard community of quirky video creators and the teens who adored them.
 The new breed of Internet “celebrities” it gave birth to continued to churn out highly entertaining content every day, even if that content ended up spread across multiple social media platforms.